 When Did Family Day in Canada Originate?

+Family Day was introduced in Alberta in 1990 by Don Getty, the province’s former Premier.
 One motivation was to counteract society’s perceived erosion of family values at the time.
-Getty wanted to establish a day promoting time with loved ones.
+Getty wanted to establish a day to promote time with loved ones.

+The holiday was also partly a response to a scandal involving Getty’s son and illegal drugs.
+However, Getty denied this connection.
 Regardless, Alberta’s provincial government passed the Family Day Act in 1990, and the first Family Day was celebrated on February 19, 1990.

 When is Family Day in Canada Celebrated Each Year?

 Family Day takes place each year on the third Monday of February.
+While the exact date changes annually, it always falls within this period, as shown in the table below:

 Year | Date of Family Day |